What is Data Anonymization?

 - Data anonymization is the process of preserving private or confidential information by deleting or encoding identifiers that link individuals and the stored data.

 - Data anonymization policies ensure that a company understands and enforces its duty to secure sensitive, personal, and confidential data.

 - Gathering anonymous data and removing identities from the database would restrict the ability to extract private information from the results.

 Techniques of Data Anonymization

 1. Data masking

 Data masking refers to the disclosure of data with modified values.
-Data anonymization is done through the creation of a mirror image of a database and implementation of alteration strategies, such as character shuffling, encryption, term, or character substitution.
+Data anonymization is done by creating a mirror image of a database and implementing alteration strategies, such as character shuffling, encryption, term, or character substitution.
 For example, a value character may be replaced by a symbol such as “*” or “x.”
 It makes identification or reverse engineering difficult.

 Pseudonymization is a data de-identification tool that substitutes private identifiers with false identifiers or pseudonyms, such as swapping the “John Smith” identifier with the “Mark Spencer” identifier.
 It maintains statistical precision and data confidentiality, allowing changed data to be used for creation, training, testing, and analysis, while at the same time maintaining data privacy.